GeoMOER/moer-bsc-base-r/docs/units/_unit10/unit10-01_Intro.md

 {% include figure image_path="/assets/images/unit_images/u10/Assignment_03_cut.png" caption="Options for saving an R-Script " %}

-Name your assignment and save it at a preffered folder.
-Notice that the Script-Name changes from a red "Untitled" to a black "YourName.R".
+Name your assignment and save it at a preferred folder.
+Notice that the Script-Name changes from "Untitled1*" to "YourName.R".

 {% include figure image_path="/assets/images/unit_images/u10/Assignment_06_cut.png" caption="Saving your script" %}

+## How to upload your assignment

+As a student of the University of Marburg, you are supposed to upload your assignments into ILIAS.
+Do so by opening the "Assignment" folder on the course page and choose the matching subfolder.

+{% include figure image_path="/assets/images/unit_images/u10/Assignment_10_cut.png" caption="Folder structure in ILIAS" %}

+Insight this folder use the drop-down menu from "Neues Objekt hinzufügen" to choose "Datei".

+{% include figure image_path="/assets/images/unit_images/u10/Assignment_09_cut.png" caption="Use upload otion *Datei* " %}

+Click onto "Dateien wählen" to find your assignment R-Script.
+The scripts name will show above the button.
+Now klick "Dateien hochladen" on the right hand side.

+{% include figure image_path="/assets/images/unit_images/u10/Assignment_11_cut.png" caption="1.
+Upload; 2.
+Submit" %}

+Congratulations!
+You have submitted your Assignment.